Kyle01/Better-Billboard/readme.md

 Backend is written in Python and is a Flask App Deployed on Vercel

 ## Cron
-Cron a Python written AWS Lambda Function with an AWS scheduled cron event every Tuesday (32 5 ? * 3 * ).
+Cron a Python written AWS Lambda with an AWS EventBridge cron event every Tuesday (32 5 ? * 3 * ).
 The CRON hits the backend and tell it to perform the scrape amd save it to the database.

 # Getting Started Guide
 ## Backend